 - Keep gently moving throughout the day to keep fresh blood circulating throughout your body.

 - Heat Therapy.
-You can ask your Physio or massage therapist for more specific advice.
-The general rule is to apply a covered heat pad to the sore muscle knot and allow the heat to increase blood flow to the area.
+Apply a covered heat pad to the sore muscle knot and allow the heat to increase blood flow to the area.

 - Self-massage with a muscle rub.